-- 200,000 people under the age of 20 years old have Type 1 diabetes.
+- 200,000 people under the age of 20 years old have type 1 diabetes.

-- Between 2011 and 2012, 17,900 children and adolescents under the age of 20 were diagnosed with Type 1 diabetes.
+- Between 2011 and 2012, 17,900 children and adolescents under the age of 20 were diagnosed with type 1 diabetes.

-- By 2050, 600,000 people under the age of 20 are expected to have Type 1 diabetes.
+- By 2050, 600,000 people under the age of 20 are expected to have type 1 diabetes.

-- Less than a third of people with Type 1 diabetes consistently achieve target blood-glucose control levels.
+- Less than a third of people with type 1 diabetes consistently achieve target blood-glucose control levels.

-- An estimated of 1 in every 430-530 people under the age of 19 have Type 1 diabetes.
+- An estimated of one in every 430-530 people under the age of 19 have type 1 diabetes.

 - That translates to about 400,000 people.

-- 29,000 of those living with Type 1 are children.
+- 29,000 of those living with type 1 diabetes are children.

-- The U.K. was ranked fifth among countries regarding rate of incidence of Type 1 diabetes among children ages 0-14 with a rate of 24.5 out of 100,000.
+- The U.K. was ranked fifth among countries regarding rate of incidence of type 1 diabetes among children ages 0-14 with a rate of 24.5 out of 100,000.

-- Over 300,000 Canadians live with Type 1.
+- Over 300,000 Canadians live with type 1 diabetes.

-- Of those living with Type 1 diabetes, 33,000 are children ages 5-18.
+- Of those living with type 1 diabetes, 33,000 are children ages 5-18.

-- The rate of incidence of Type 1 among children 1-9 years old increased over a ten-year period from 1998-2009 from 0.1% to 0.2%.
+- The rate of incidence of type 1 among children 1-9 years old increased over a 10-year period from 1998-2009 from 0.1 percent to 0.2 percent.

-- Canada was listed 10th among countries according to rates of incidence of Type 1 diabetes among children.
+- Canada was listed 10th among countries according to rates of incidence of type 1 diabetes among children.

-- The rate of incidence of Type 1 among children ages 0-14 is nearly 22 out of 100,000.
+- The rate of incidence of type 1 among children ages 0-14 is nearly 22 out of 100,000.